BrandonM471998/Capstone/README.md

 18. At this point in the project I create charts to use in the presentation using the cleaned county_tornado and geo_traffic_data dataframes

-19. I created a folium map to show the tornado paths throughout each county
+19. I created a folium map to show the tornado paths throughout each county, sadly it does not sow up on github

+20. Then I created a histogram to see what hours had the most tornadoes across the dataset

-20. Finally, I exported the dataframe created from the project that I will need for dashboarding
+21. Finally, I exported the dataframe created from the project that I will need for dashboarding
 # Presentation Walkthrough